JohnnyUrosevic/TrainingMode-CommunityEdition/DEVELOPMENT.md

 ## How To Do Things

 - If you want to alter an event written in C (easy):
-    - The training lab, lcancel, ledgedash, wavedash, and powershield events are written in c.
+    - The training lab, lcancel, ledgedash, wavedash, edgeguard, and powershield events are written in c.
     This makes them much easier to modify than the other events.
 Poke around in their source in `src/`.
 - If you want to alter an event written in asm (big knowledge check):
     - You will need to know a bit of Power PC asm.